OksAvch/microserviceLab/module2/HELP.md

    }
 ```

-If you need to build and start microservices sepparetly you may use commands below:
+If you need to build and start microservices separately, you can use the commands below:
 ```
 docker build --progress=plain --no-cache -t sender . docker run -d --name sender sender